Considering a honeymoon in Argentina? Here are my top recommendations for honeymoon destinations in this incredible South American country.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 Fun story: after we got married in October 2014, my husband and I wanted to honeymoon in Argentina.
-Unfortunately, I didn’t have enough annual leave (that’s vacation time for you North Americans) and the trip from Papua New Guinea (where we were living at the time) to Argentina was around 30 hours, which would have eaten into the precious few days that I did have left.
+Unfortunately, I didn’t have enough vacation time and the trip from Papua New Guinea (where we were living at the time) to Argentina was around 30 hours, which would have eaten into the precious few days that I did have left.

 Instead of an Argentina honeymoon, we went closer to home, settling on Thailand.
 After all, you can’t go wrong with a beach honeymoon and we had a wonderful time.